-If you have a physical, mental, or emotional health condition that limits activities (like bathing, dressing, or daily chores, etc.), a special health care need, or live in a medical facility or nursing home, answering "yes" won't increase your health care costs.
+If you have a special health care need or a physical or mental health condition that limits activities (like working, attending school, dressing, bathing, etc.), or live in a medical facility or nursing home, answering "yes" won't increase your health care costs.
 If you have a disability or special health care need, you may qualify for free or low-cost coverage.

-If you're not a U.S. citizen but have eligible immigration status to get coverage through the Marketplace, fill in "yes" and provide your document type and document ID number(s) (see pages 6-8).
+If you're not a U.S. citizen but have eligible immigration status to get coverage through the Marketplace, fill in "yes" and provide your document type and document ID number(s).
+(Get details on pages 6-8 of these instructions.)
 If you have more than one of these documents, list all of them.